What is elder abuse?

 - other abusive behaviours that result in emotional or psychological distress.

 Psychological abuse may make the older person feel ashamed or powerless and often occurs in combination with other forms of abuse.

-Social abuse is preventing a person from having contact with relatives, friends, Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. providers and other people, or restricting the person’s activities, thereby increasing their sense of isolation.
+Social abuse is preventing a person from having contact with relatives, friends, service providers and other people, or restricting the person’s activities, thereby increasing their sense of isolation.

 Some examples of social abuse are: